Lars-Hendrik Röller: Corporate boards

+Berlin Global Dialogue

+In 2023, Röller founded the Berlin Global Dialogue, an annual high-level conference held at ESMT.

 Non-profit organizations

 Röller maintains affiliations with the Georgetown Center for Business and Public Policy (Georgetown University), the Centre for Economic Policy Research (CEPR), where he has led the programme on industrial organization, and the European think tank Bruegel.
 In terms of professional service, Röller was president of the German Economic Association and the European Association for Research in Industrial Economics, member of the board of Bruegel and of the advisory board of the DIW and the Forschungsinstitut für Wirtschaftsverfassung und Wettbewerb, of the Alexander von Humboldt Foundation's Scientific Council for Transatlantic Cooperation, and of the German-French Council of Economic Advisers, among else.
 He also is a member of the American Economic Association, European Economic Association, German Economic Association, and American Bar Association.

 Editorial boards

 Röller is or has been performing editorial duties for the Global Competition Litigation Review, Journal of German and European Competition Law, Journal of Productivity Analysis, International Journal of Industrial Organization, Journal of Industrial Economics, and Managerial and Decision Economics.